amin-samadi-khoshkho/amin-samadi-khoshkho.github.io/README.md

 **LLM‑Powered Chatbot with RAG & LangChain**
   - **What it is:** A conversational assistant that grounds answers in external documents.
   - **How it is built:**
-    - LangChain + LangFlow for pipeline orchestration
+    - LangChain for pipeline orchestration
     - LlamaIndex for efficient document indexing and retrieval
     - OpenAI LLM for generation, wrapped in a simple interface
   - **Deployment:** Hosted on Vercel (or your preferred platform)